simhadrisunil/Hospital-Emergency-Room-Excel-dashboed/README.md

-# Hospital Emergency Room (Interactive Dashboard) – Excel Project
+# 🏥 Hospital Emergency Room (Interactive Excel Dashboard)
-I created an Excel-based dashboard to analyze emergency department performance in the healthcare sector.
-This project allowed me to apply key Excel skills to turn raw data into meaningful insights.
+This is a learning project where I developed an interactive Excel dashboard to analyze hospital emergency room operations.
+The goal was to practice data cleaning, modeling, and visualization using Excel's advanced features, while providing clear and actionable insights for healthcare decision-making.

+## 📊 Project Highlights
+✅ Interactive slicers for month and year-based filtering (2023 & 2024)

+✅ Cleaned and transformed raw data using Power Query

+✅ Built a robust data model with Power Pivot and calculated KPIs using DAX

+✅ Key metrics include:

+Total Patients

+Average Wait Time

+Patient Satisfaction

+✅ Demographic breakdown by:

+Age Group

+Gender

+Department Referrals

+✅ Visual insights into patient attendance trends (Delayed vs On Time)

+✅ Clean, user-friendly dashboard layout for easy interpretation

+## 🛠 Tools & Technologies
+Microsoft Excel

+Power Query

+Power Pivot

+DAX (Data Analysis Expressions)

+## 📚 Learning Outcome
+This project helped me strengthen my skills in Excel-based data analytics, especially in data transformation, DAX calculations, and dashboard design.
+It also improved my understanding of how data can drive better decisions in real-world domains like healthcare.